JohnsonJiang1996/AdvAttack_LLM4TS/README.md

 ## ✨ Key Features

-- **Black-Box Magic**: Crafting adversarial attacks without peeking inside the LLM’s inner workings.
+- **Black-Box Attack**: Crafting adversarial attacks without peeking inside the LLM’s inner workings.
 - **Directional Gradient Approximation (DGA)**: Our secret sauce to transform time series forecasts into random walks.
 - **Benchmark Datasets**: Tested across ETTh1, IstanbulTraffic, and more—our attacks don’t discriminate!
 - **Model Variety**: From fine-tuned LLaMa and GPT-4 to specialized TimeGPT, no LLM is safe!